Description of the company and its business activities

 Lenzing Aktiengesellschaft (Lenzing AG), which maintains its registered headquarters in 4860 Lenzing, Werkstrasse 2, Austria, is the parent company of the Lenzing Group (the “Group”).
 The shares of Lenzing AG are listed in the Prime Market Segment (since April 18, 2011) and in the ATX benchmark index (since September 19, 2011) of the Vienna Stock Exchange in Vienna, Austria.

-The core shareholder of Lenzing AG as at December 31, 2021 is the B&C Group, which directly and indirectly holds an investment of 50 percent plus two shares (December 31, 2020: 50 percent plus two shares) in the share capital of Lenzing AG.
+The core shareholder of Lenzing AG as at December 31, 2022 is the B&C Group, which directly and indirectly holds an investment of 52.25 percent (December 31, 2021: 50 percent plus two shares) in the share capital of Lenzing AG.
 The direct majority shareholder of Lenzing AG is B&C KB Holding GmbH, Vienna.
 The indirect majority shareholder of Lenzing AG, which prepares and publishes consolidated financial statements that include the Lenzing Group, is B&C Holding Österreich GmbH, Vienna.
 The ultimate parent company of the B&C Group, and therefore also of Lenzing AG, is B&C Privatstiftung, Vienna.

 The core business of the Lenzing Group is the production and marketing of wood-based cellulosic fibers.
 The pulp required for production is manufactured for the most part in the Group’s own plants and is supplemented by external purchases.